i2p/i2p.www/i2p2www/spec/plugin.rst

         Only for webapps.

-        A path within the webapp to a 32x32 image, e.g. /icon.png Applies to all webapps in the plugin.
+        A path to a 32x32 image, e.g. /icon.png
+        As of 1.7.0 (API 0.9.53), if consoleLinkURL is specified, the path is relative to that URL.
+Otherwise it is relative to the webapp name.
+        Applies to all webapps in the plugin.

     icon-code